-In London’s Shoreditch neighborhood, along a patch of land called Curtain Close, modern theater was born.
-Beginning in the late 1500s, London’s Curtain Theatre—a rectangular, timbered performance space with gravel courtyards and an underground tunnel—premiered some of the English language’s greatest theatrical works.
+In the London neighbourhood of Shoreditch, along a patch of land called Curtain Close, modern theatre was born.
+Beginning in the late 1500s, London’s Curtain Theatre – a rectangular, timbered performance space with gravel courtyards and an underground tunnel – premiered some of the English language’s greatest theatrical works.
 Shakespeare’s Henry V first came to life here, as did the eternal words of Romeo and Juliet.
-And today the site that was once a center of Elizabethan culture is in the process of a dramatic rebirth.
+And today the site that was once a centre of Elizabethan culture is in the process of a dramatic rebirth.

-That rich cultural history had been lost until 2012, when a team of archeologists excavating a site on the borders of London’s Shoreditch neighborhood stumbled upon the ruins of the Curtain Theatre buried beneath the soil.
-Today, the preserved remains of the Curtain Theatre are part of a museum and tourist attraction at the Stage, a Shoreditch destination that spans more than an acre of public space, honoring the past while looking toward the future.
+That rich cultural history had been lost until 2012, when a team of archeologists excavating a site on the borders of Shoreditch stumbled upon the ruins of the Curtain Theatre buried beneath the soil.
+Today, the preserved remains of the Curtain Theatre are part of a museum and tourist attraction at the Stage, a Shoreditch destination that spans more than an acre of public space, honouring the past while looking towards the future.

-The mixed-use development will include office space, retail, apartments, and gathering spaces.
-At the heart of the new site is the Hewett, as well as its neighboring tower, the Bard.
-The Hewett is a gleaming eight-story building offering over 77,000 square feet of WeWork flexible office space.
+The mixed-use development will include office space, retail, flats and gathering spaces.
+At the heart of the new site is the Hewett, as well as its neighbouring tower, the Bard.
+The Hewett is a gleaming eight-story building offering over 7,100 square metres of WeWork flexible office space.
 The space enjoys natural light and is elevated by a sweeping terrace and a bounty of contemporary, custom artwork.
-The Bard, which opens in June 2022, is a 12-story building, with the first six floors offering over 72,000 square feet of WeWork space.
+The Bard, which opens in June 2022, is a 12-story building, with the first six floors offering over 6,600 square metres of WeWork space.
 The two buildings make up the Stage.

 Staging a dramatic entrance

-Dove-toned paneling lines the walls, which is fashioned from reclaimed Canadian barn timber.
+Dove-toned panelling lines the walls, which is fashioned from reclaimed Canadian barn timber.
 It offers a layer of warmth and neutrality that balances the stark palette of the concrete floors and bright neon sun of the entry desk.
-Onto this blank canvas, a custom geometric mural painted in striking black and white soars three meters high behind the entry desk.
+Onto this blank canvas, a custom geometric mural painted in striking black and white soars three metres high behind the entry desk.

 Materials that speak to history